 Slurm can send you an email when your job starts, ends, fails, or is cancelled.

-To enable this, add the following options to your srun
+To enable this, add the following options to your srun command or sbatch script:

-– event(s) that trigger an email.
+Event or events that trigger an email. |

-– the email address to send notifications to.
+Email address to send notifications to. |

-Valid TYPE
+Valid TYPE values:

-– shorthand for all events above
+Shorthand for all events above. |

 Example: interactive session with email notification: